 Located about 10 kilometres from the city centre or Mehrangarh, Mandore Gardens is another popular highlight.
 The garden contains cenotaphs which are built like traditional Hindu temples, unlike other cenotaphs.
 For architecture and history lovers, this is one of the top places to visit.
 The garden also contains a ruined fort and palace.

 Umaid Bhawan Palace

 Named after the then Maharaja of Jodhpur, Raja Umaid Singh, Umaid Bhawan Palace, is the last of the greatest palaces built in the city.
 It was built in 1944.
-Because of its location on the Chittar Hill, it is also referred to as the Chittar Palace.
+Because of its location on Chittar Hill, it is also referred to as the Chittar Palace.

-The Ghanta Ghar is the tallest clock tower of the city which offers a birds-eye view of the city from the top.
+The Ghanta Ghar is the tallest clock tower in the city which offers a birds-eye view of the city from the top.
 Since it is surrounded by the busiest and largest marketplace, it is totally worth going and checking up the view.

 There were some of the most popular places to visit in Jodhpur.
 Other things to see and do are:

 - Kalyana Lake – for a beautiful sunrise

 - Toorji ka Jhalra – for architecture lovers